celeryy/Group-12/readme.txt

 - DBSAMPLE.sql: Contains sample queries to test the database.
 - Notes.txt: Contains general questions/concerns about project status.
 - group12-d3.docx: The initial document with RDBM and sql statements/queries.

+See readme.rtf in Deliverable_4 for more information about that specific folder.